 The Cost of an El Monte DUI

 DUIs are not taken lightly.
-Courts in the El Monte area have adopted an aggressive stance on prosecuting DUI charges, in no small part because these cases bring in a lot of money.
+Courts in the El Monte area have adopted an aggressive stance on prosecuting DUI charges, in no small part, because these cases bring in a lot of money.
 The El Monte Police frequently conduct sobriety checkpoints and DUI sweeps to maximize the number of arrests.

 How the DUI Process Works in El Monte

-- Trial.
-Many DUI cases don’t make it to trial, instead being settled before they get that far.
-If you do go to trial it will normally be at the El Monte Courthouse.
-While facing a jury can be daunting, remember that DUI lawyers do this professionally.
+Many DUI cases do not make it to trial and are settled before they get that far.
+If you go to trial, it will generally be held at the El Monte Courthouse.
+While facing a jury can be daunting, remember that DUI lawyers in El Monte do this professionally.

-How Helpful is a DUI Attorney?
+How Helpful Is a DUI Attorney in El Monte?